adarlan/plankton/README.md

 Many CI/CD tools require you to push the source code to a remote repository in order to run the pipeline on a server.

-An interesting feature of Plankton is the possibility to run pipelines locally, just executing a `docker run` command.
+Plankton can be used to run pipelines locally, just executing a `docker run` command.

-### Example
+## Example

 Create a `plankton-compose.yaml` file: